Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 The Short Answer: WordPress dominates 43.5% of the web because it's easy - but that 20-year-old foundation is costing your business conversions.
 Next.js delivers the speed and scalability modern SMEs need to actually grow.

-Why Does WordPress Still Dominate the Web?
+Why Does WordPress Still Dominate the Web Despite Performance Issues?

-That dominance exists for good reasons.
-Agencies adopted it because clients understood it.
+Agencies chose WordPress because clients understood it.
 You can hand over a WordPress site and know your client won't call you in a panic when they need to update their contact page.
+With 60,000+ plugins and 14,000+ free themes, WordPress feels like the safe choice.

+But here's what most agencies won't tell you: familiarity is growth poison.
 WordPress was built in 2003 as a blogging platform.
-Your business isn't a blog.
-Your growth demands aren't blog demands.
+Your business isn't a blog, and your growth demands aren't blog demands.
 Yet you're trying to scale modern business growth on 20-year-old blogging technology.

 In my experience working with dozens of UK SMEs over the past two decades, the comfort trap keeps businesses stuck while faster competitors pull ahead.
 I've seen this pattern repeat across industries - companies choose WordPress because it's "safe," then wonder why their conversion rates plateau.